 Getting an Interview

-I applied in-person and the process took 4+ weeks – interviewed at SAIC-Frederick.
+I applied in-person.
+The process took 4+ weeks – interviewed at SAIC-Frederick (Frederick, MD).

-I applied through a recruiter and the process took 3 weeks – interviewed at SAIC-Frederick in November 2012.
+I applied through a recruiter.
+The process took 3 weeks – interviewed at SAIC-Frederick (Frederick, MD) in November 2012.